 The Mexican senate recently approved a bill doubling the minimum employer-paid vacation days from 6 to 12 days after one year of service for all employees in Mexico.
 The change entered into effect on 1 January 2023.

 Less than six months before the Turkish presidential election, Turkish President Tayyip Erdogan recently announced in a press conference that the minimum age requirement for retirement (age 58 for women and age 60 for men) will be eliminated.
 This change allows more than 2 million workers to retire immediately.

 The Turkish government plans to introduce and approve a legislation in the coming weeks, and the changes are expected to enter into effect retroactively on 1 January 2023.

 The Irish government recently approved a draft bill introducing a mandatory automatic enrollment of employees into a central government-run defined contribution pension fund.

 If the bill passes, the auto-enrollment pension scheme will be effective in early 2024.

-On 30 March 2022, the Malaysian Parliament passed Employment Bill 2021.
-The Bill introduced several amendments to the Employment Act of 1955, including the extension of maternity leave from 60 days to 98 days and the introduction of a seven-day employer-paid paternity leave.
-There is currently no indication as to when the new Bill will enter into effect.
+On 30 March 2022, the Malaysian Parliament passed the Employment Bill 2021 introducing several amendments to the Employment Act of 1955, including the extension of the maternity leave from 60 days to 98 days and the introduction of a seven-day employer-paid paternity leave.
+The new Bill entered into effect on 1 January 2023.